-- (3)(a) Licensed or certified child care centers and homes serving nonschool age children and receiving state subsidy payments must participate in the early achievers program by the required deadlines established in RCW 43.215.135. - 8 (b) Approved early childhood education and assistance program 9 providers receiving state-funded support must participate in the 10 early achievers program by the required deadlines established in RCW 11 43.215.415. - (c) Participation in the early achievers program is voluntary for licensed or certified child care centers and homes not receiving state subsidy payments. - (d) School age child care providers are exempt from participating in the early achievers program.
+- (3)(a) Licensed or certified child care centers and homes serving nonschool age children and receiving state subsidy payments must participate in the early achievers program by the required deadlines established in RCW 43.215.135. - (b) Approved early childhood education and assistance program providers receiving state-funded support must participate in the early achievers program by the required deadlines established in RCW 43.215.415. - (c) Participation in the early achievers program is voluntary for licensed or certified child care centers and homes not receiving state subsidy payments. - (d) School age child care providers are exempt from participating in the early achievers program.
 By July 1, 2017, the department shall design a plan to incorporate school age child care providers into the early achievers program.
 To test implementation of the early achievers system for school age child care providers the department shall implement a pilot program. - (4) ((By fiscal year 2015, Washington state preschool programs receiving state funds must enroll in the early achievers program and maintain a minimum score level. - (5) Before final implementation of the early achievers program, the department shall report on program progress, as defined within the race to the top federal grant award, and expenditures to the appropriate policy and fiscal committees of the legislature.))
 There are five levels in the early achievers program.
-Participants are expected to actively engage in the program and continually advance from level 1, the basic licensing requirement, to level 5. - 31 (5) The department has the authority to determine the rating 32 cycle for the early achievers program. - 33 (a) Early achievers program participants may request to be rated 34 at any time after the completion of all level 2 activities. - (b) The department shall provide an early achievers program participant an update on the participant's progress toward completing level 2 activities after the participant has been enrolled in the early achievers program for fifteen months. - 39 (c) The first rating is free for early achievers program 40 participants.
+Participants are expected to actively engage and continually advance within the program. - 31 (5) The department has the authority to determine the rating 32 cycle for the early achievers program. - 33 (a) Early achievers program participants may request to be rated 34 at any time after the completion of all level 2 activities. - (b) The department shall provide an early achievers program participant an update on the participant's progress toward completing level 2 activities after the participant has been enrolled in the early achievers program for fifteen months. - 39 (c) The first rating is free for early achievers program 40 participants.